-Table 1: Table 1: Environment variables that specify compilers orioblo Connifica that CMILInama Intal nam
+Table 1: Environment variables that specify compilers

 Variable Specifies the: GNU name Intel name

 CC C compiler gcc icx

 CXX C++ compiler g++ icx

 FC Fortran compiler gfortran ifort

 Note: GEOS-Chem Classic only requires the Fortran compiler.
 But you will also need the C and C++ compilers if you plan to build other software packages (such as KPP) or install libraries manually.